This post may contain affiliate links. Please read our disclosure policy.

 Notes for Making Bread Without Eggs, Milk or Butter

-Flour Flexibility: You can use all bread flour, all all-purpose flour, and even all whole wheat flour.
-My personal preference is a 50/50 split between a white flour and whole wheat flour or even a 2:3 ratio (2 cups whole wheat flour with about 3 cups white flour).
+Flour Flexibility – You can use all bread flour, all all-purpose flour, and even all whole wheat flour.
+My personal preference is a 50/50 split between white flour and whole wheat flour or even a 2:3 ratio (2 cups whole wheat flour with about 3 cups white flour).

-Yeast Tip: I use instant yeast.
+Yeast Tip – I use instant yeast.
 If you are using active dry yeast (or any kind of dry yeast other than instant), just let the yeast rest with the water and honey in the bowl for 5 minutes.
-If it starts to get foamy on the top of the bowl, you know that they yeast is good to use and that it is now ready for you to move forward with the recipe.
+If it starts to get foamy on the top of the bowl, you know that the yeast is good to use and that it is now ready for you to move forward with the recipe.

 - Watch the video (below).
 I made the bread live and shared all my knowledge throughout the video.
 Plus, it’s good to see the dough and what it looks like at different stages.

-- The video also shows you how to knead (spoiler alert: quarter turn and press forward with the heals for you hands) if you need a few pointers there.
+- The video also shows you how to knead (spoiler alert: quarter turn and press forward with the heels of your hands) if you need a few pointers there.

 - The key to using wheat flour is to add part of it first and stir well so that it has time to absorb the water.
-If you are using all whole wheat flour, you’ll want to add it slowly and stop adding it with the dough is nice and tender but still holds is shape well (you can see this in the video).
+If you are using all whole wheat flour, you’ll want to add it slowly and stop adding it when the dough is nice and tender but still holds its shape well (you can see this in the video).

 - You don’t need a stand mixer or anything to make this!
 Just be sure to knead it really well for a full 6 to 8 minutes.
 This will help to develop the gluten (which is especially important when using whole wheat products).